 During cataract surgery, the surgeon removes your cataract through a small incision on the front of your eye.
-The surgeon then inserts an artificial lens implant into your eye.
+The surgeon then inserts an artificial lens implant.

-This implant is permanent and also corrects your vision.
-Once the cataract is removed, it cannot grow back.
-After surgery, many patients find that they do not need glasses or only use them on occasion.
+Once the cataract is gone, it can’t grow back.
+After surgery, many patients don’t need glasses or only use them occasionally.

 Glaucoma is an eye disease that causes irreversible damage to the optic nerves.
-This type of damage causes vision loss but is not painful.
+Without treatment, it leads to vision loss and blindness.

 Treatment For Glaucoma

-There is no cure for glaucoma, and any vision loss that occurs is not reversible.
-Instead, treatments focus on slowing down the progression of glaucoma so that patients do not lose any more vision.
-Patients who respond well to treatment often maintain good vision.
+Glaucoma has no cure, and any vision loss that occurs is irreversible.
+Treatment focuses on slowing down the progression of glaucoma so that patients don’t lose any more vision.
+Patients who respond well to treatment often maintain good eyesight.